aasiyahrashan/SeverityScoresOMOP/README.md

     ### The min and max date arguments describe how many days after ICU admisison to get data for.
     ### Setting min to 0 and max to 1 gives the first day of ICU admission.
     ### Each day of data per visit is a separate row in the output dataset.
     ### Window method can either be calendar date or 24 hours
+    ### NOTE - calendar date does not work, because of an issue with sql render.
+    ### Waiting for a PR to fix it.
     data <- get_score_variables(omop_conn, "your_sql_dialect", "your_schema_name",
                                 start_date = "2022-07-01", end_date = "2022-07-31",
                                 min_day = 0, max_day = 1,